mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 --------------------------------------------------------------------------------------------------------------------------
 Update Log:

+Update 1.40:

+Mar 16, 2020: Six new 'Potion' animations have been added.

 Update 1.39:

 Mar 15, 2020: A new SpriteSheets folder, named PotionSpriteSheets, has been added contained 6 'custom made' sprite sheets.